 Our values are Clinical Excellence, Care and Commitment.
 By clinical excellence we mean giving our patients the best possible care; leading and sharing best clinical practice; using staff and patient feedback and experience to improve our care.
 By care we mean helping people when they need us; treating people with compassion, dignity and respect; having pride in our work and our organisation.
-By commitment we mean setting high standards and delivering against them; supporting our staff to grow, develop and thrive; Learning and growing to deliver continual improvement objectives To improve the quality and delivery of our urgent and emergency response To make the London Ambulance Service a great place to work To improve our organisation and infrastructure To develop our leadership and management capabilities Sub objectives Develop new quality and clinical strategies and goals which embed learning from complaints, serious incidents and review Undertake a programme of service reviews to improve deployment of our resources klentify, understand and manage risks to patients to support an effective safety culture Improve interactions between 999 and 111 services and grow our 111 business Improve education and development opportunities so our staff can develop and progress with us Build a sustainable recruitment pipeline to ensure we have the right levels of staff in place Improve staff recognition, reward and engagement so that our staff feel valued Reduce turnoverand improve our staffs health and wellbeing Improve the effectiveness and productivity of support services Improve the productivity and running of our front line Continually improve internal arrangements and efficiencies Define London Ambuknoe Service leadership and management competencies and develop the way we manage and lead Have in place an annual development programme for leaders and managers Finalise the implementation of directorate restructures
+By commitment we mean setting high standards and delivering against them; supporting our staff to grow, develop and thrive; Learning and growing to deliver continual improvement m; support objectives To improve to To make the London Ambulance Service a great place to work To improve our organisation and infrastructure To develop our leadership and management capabilities Sub objectives Develop new quality and clinical strategies and goals which embed learning from complaints, serious incidents and review Undertake a programme of service reviews to improve deployment of our resources Identify, understand and manage risks to patients to support an effective safety culture Improve interactions between 999 and 111 services and grow our 111 business Improve education and development opportunities so our staff Build a sustainable recruitment pipeline to ensure we have the right levels of staff in place Improve staff recognition, reward and engagement so that our staff feel valued Reduce turnover and improve our staffs health and wellbeing Improve the effectiveness and productivity of support services Improve the productivity and running of our front line Continually improve internal arrangements and efficiencies Define London Ambulance Service leadership and management competencies and develop the way we manage and lead Have in place an annual development programme for leaders and managers Finalise the implementation of directorate restructures